Piyush-Wankhade18/Selenium_Pom_Pytest_greencart/README.md

-# This is my selenium Repo with selenium snippets
+# This is my selenium Repo with selenium pytest page object model and some selenium snippets